dhtaxonomy/TaDiRAH/readme.md

 -------------------------
 * Doing Digital Humanities Bibliography, DARIAH-DE: http://https://www.zotero.org/groups/doing_digital_humanities_-_a_dariah_bibliography/items/order/creator/sort/asc
 * Digital Humanities Course Registry, DARIAH-DE Cologne / CLARIAH-NL Rotterdam, http://dhcoursereg.hki.uni-koeln.de/
+* DiRT Digital Research Tools: http://dirtdirectory.org/
-* ... more currently in preparation
+* ... more in preparation

 Presentations and publications on TaDiRAH
 -----------------------
-* Borek, Luise; Quinn Dombrowski; Matthew Munson; Jody Perkins; Christof Schöch: "Scholarly primitives revisited: towards a practical taxonomy of digital humanities research activities and objects", short paper, Digital Humanities Conference 2014, Lausanne, Switzerland, July 7-12, 2014, http://dh2014.org/paper-session-details/.
+* Borek, Luise; Quinn Dombrowski; Matthew Munson; Jody Perkins; Christof Schöch: "Scholarly primitives revisited: towards a practical taxonomy of digital humanities research activities and objects", short paper, Digital Humanities Conference 2014, Lausanne, Switzerland, July 7-12, 2014, http://dh2014.org/paper-session-details/
-* Dombrowski, Quinn & Jody Perkins: "TaDiRAH: Building Capacity for Integrated Access", dh+lib, May 21, 2014, http://acrl.ala.org/dh/2014/05/21/tadirah-building-capacity-integrated-access/.
+* Dombrowski, Quinn & Jody Perkins: "TaDiRAH: Building Capacity for Integrated Access", dh+lib, May 21, 2014, http://acrl.ala.org/dh/2014/05/21/tadirah-building-capacity-integrated-access/
+* Jody Perkins, Quinn Dombrowski, Luise Borek, Christof Schöch: "Building bridges to the future of a distributed network: From DiRT categories to TaDiRAH, a methods taxonomy for digital humanities", Proceedings of the International Conference on Dublin Core and Metadata Applications 2014, 2014, http://dcpapers.dublincore.org/pubs/article/view/3720

 Good to know
 ------------

 If you have comments on the taxonomy, please use the issue tracker here on GitHub.
 You are welcome to fork and reuse the taxonomy in your project.
+Please tell us about it!

 TaDiRAH is usually pronounced "ta-DEE-ra" and is not an animal.
 However, DiRT and DARIAH are both partial anagrams of it.